danssolutions/protenderizer/README.md

 Tool for analyzing EU public procurement data

 For the rest of the group:

 Install the dependencies first:

-pip install pytest pytest-mock requests-mock pytest-benchmark
+pip install pytest pytest-mock requests-mock pytest-benchmark click scikit-learn

 Then run tests: